 This meant that two fighters attacking one enemy had odds not of 2 to 1, but of 4 to 1.
 Chennault perfected the tactics of aerial mass and teamwork by connecting his three planes together with ten-foot strands of rope.
 Chennault, William MacDonald, and John Williamson then amazed crowds by flying their attached planes as one through violent maneuvers without cutting the ropes.
 In addition to teamwork and formation tactics against bombers, Chennault was analyzing how to solve the extremely time-sensitive intelligence problem of bomber detection and interception.

-With his ideas rejected by the Army, Chennault accepted early medical retirement on Apr 30, 1937, and the next day he departed to complete a three-month survey of Chiang Kai-shek’s air force.
+With his ideas rejected by the Army, Chennault accepted early medical retirement on April 30, 1937, and the next day he departed to complete a three-month survey of Chiang Kai-shek’s air force.
 Chennault foresaw the coming US conflict with the Japanese and thought that he could contribute to his country’s cause through the Chinese.
-He had paved his way into China by exchanging letters with Billy MacDonald, his old Flying Trapeze wing man.
-MacDonald and Williamson were working for a company which trained a small part of the China Air Force Chennault would fight the Japanese from China for the next eight years, prove his theories, help the US adopt his doctrines, and support US strategy.
+He had paved his way into China by exchanging letters with Billy MacDonald, his old Flying Trapeze wingman.
+MacDonald and Williamson were working for a company that trained a small part of the China Air Force and Chennault would fight the Japanese from China for the next eight years, prove his theories, help the US adopt his doctrines, and support US strategy.

 China is a nation of the lower strata of life with no vital spot whose capture would end the will or capacity to resist.